bglob/ParseLY/README.md

 # Project info
 Our group plans on using Python to implement our parser.
 To run make sure download the project.
-Have python installed on local machine
+Have python installed on local machine.
+The grammar is titled PythonProject.g4
 # To Test Deliverable1
 python3 main.py testD1.py
 # To Test Deliverable2